-WCHC received recognition as a Level 3 Patient-Centered Medical Home from the National Committee on Quality Assurance, a national model of health care that demonstrates improved care for our patients.
+WCHC received recognition as a Patient-Centered Medical Home from the National Committee on Quality Assurance, a national model of health care that demonstrates improved care for our patients.

 WCHC was selected by the Robert Wood Johnson Foundation as a model primary care practice through the “Learning from Exemplary Ambulatory Practice Initiative”, one of 50 practices selected nationwide.

 WCHC Executive Director, Mary Szecsey, was elected as the Chairperson of the California Primary Care Association in 2013.

 Occidental Area and Russian River Health Centers were incorporated in 1976 and 1974 by local citizens.
 In January 2000 a merger took place to create West County Health Centers.
 We are a private, non-profit, Federally-Qualified Health Center governed by a twelve member volunteer Board of Directors.

 - 1973: Russian River Health Center founded

 - 1975: Occidental Area Health Center founded by local community groups

 - 1996: Approved as Federally Qualified Health Center

 - 2000: Merged to form West County Health Centers